SDLZY/ARC/README.md

-# Two Processes in One Step: Jointly Answering and Explaining for Visual Commonsense Reasoning
+# Joint Answering and Explanation for Visual Commonsense Reasoning

-This repository contains data and PyTorch code for the paper [ Two Processes in One Step: Jointly Answering and Explaining for Visual Commonsense Reasoning]().
+This repository contains data and PyTorch code for the paper [ Joint Answering and Explanation for Visual Commonsense Reasoning]().

 ## Setting up and using the repo